 Buy items in glass or metal

 When you are going shopping be more mindful of what you buy.
 Opt to buy items in glass or metal.
 These containers you can reuse or be certain that they will get recycled.
-I donate the plastic containers I have to buy to a school who most certainly need them.
+I donate the plastic containers I have to buy to a school that most certainly need them.
 Ask around and you will most certainly find a place that will gladly take them off your hands.

-The big identical console jars almost everyone uses in their cupboards for food looks very appealing, but you don’t need to buy new glass jars to store food in.
+The big identical console jars almost everyone uses in their cupboards for food look very appealing, but you don’t need to buy new glass jars to store food in.
 Reuse the glass jars you have or if you want and desperately need the big old glass jars you can pick some up from Faithful to Nature.
 (I know I mention Faithful to Nature a lot, but they are an online store and I can’t drive to Cape Town each time I need something.
 It is just more convenient.
-But I will most certainly first buy the items I need at our local farmers markets.)
+But I will most certainly first buy the items I need at our local farmers’ markets.)

 Reusable shopping bags

 You see them now at almost every big supermarket and that is fantastic!
 Get yourself some big and small reusable shopping bags.
-You don’t need the high end designer cotton cloth bags that will break the bank and bring yourself to tears.
+You don’t need the high-end designer cotton cloth bags that will break the bank and bring yourself to tears.
 But get something that you don’t mind getting dirty and that you can throw into the wash.
 Just pop the bags in your car’s boot and remember to fetch them when you go shopping.
-If you forget, try to reuse the plastic bags.
+If you forget, try to reuse plastic bags.
 We still use some plastic bags to pick up the cat’s litter.
-Best option for that will be to get compostable bags, but before that is affordable we shall reuse what we can.
+The best option for that will be to get compostable bags, but before that is affordable we shall reuse what we can.

 Vegetable/Fruit Reusable bags

-When I first started using these bags the staff at your local Pick n Pay thought I was crazy, but with a bit of knowledge sharing they became accustomed to me bringing my mesh bags to collect fruit and vegetables in.
+When I first started using these bags the staff at your local Pick n Pay thought I was crazy, but with a bit of knowledge sharing, they became accustomed to me bringing my mesh bags to collect fruit and vegetables in.
 Some Pick n Pay’s even started selling them.
 Get yourself some of these wonderful reusable bags, they weigh nothing.
 So instead of opting for the little plastic baggie to put your fruit in you can use your own.
 And yes you can wash them because they will get dirty.

 Cloth wipes instead of paper towels

-Now this is a thing I have been doing for years and was shocked when I heard that people actually use paper towels or wet wipes instead of cloth to clean their kitchen or dry their hands.
-You can get some very funky dishcloths for you kitchen, just go buy some.
+Now, this is a thing I have been doing for years and was shocked when I heard that people actually use paper towels or wet wipes instead of cloth to clean their kitchen or dry their hands.
+You can get some very funky dishcloths for your kitchen, just go buy some.
 If you are afraid of bacteria, just pop it into the wash after you used it and get some natural or even better make your own antibacterial kitchen cleaner.